SolaceProducts/solace-apache-beam/README.md

                 .withMaxReadTime(Duration maxReadTime));
 ```

+**Note:** This connector does not come with any de-duplication features.
+It is up to the application developer to design their own duplicate message filtering mechanism.

+### Configuration

 | Parameter              | Default          | Description  |
 |------------------------|------------------|--------------|
 | jcsmpProperties        | _Requires input_ | Solace PubSub+ connection config |